chanchal2003/Get-Quotes/README.md

 # Get-Quotes
- A Quotes website that displays different quotes which are shareable on Twitter and WhatsApp.
+ An API based quotes website that displays different quotes which are shareable on Twitter and WhatsApp.